AshParker19/42_minishell/docs/documentation.md

 </h2>

 The struct `mbox` is the main structure of the program: it is being passed as an argument to most of the functions and contains all the info needed for the program to work.\
-The file [:computer: manage_mbox.c](../src/1_core/0_mbox.c) contains the functions for initializing and destroying the mbox instance.
+The file [:computer:manage_mbox.c](../src/1_core/0_mbox.c) contains the functions for initializing and destroying the mbox instance.
 ```
 typedef struct s_mbox
 {